Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 We prove Theorem~\ref{th:stap} in this section using the outline in Section~\ref{stap-outline}.
-In Section~\ref{sec: 2approx}, we show how to achieve a 2-approximation algorithm for STAP which returns a structured solution involving up-links with disjoint coverage.
-In Section~\ref{sec:algorithm}, we define the algorithm for STAP.
-In Section~\ref{sec:restr}, we show that we can restrict our search for solutions to STAP to $\gamma$-restricted ones while only losing a factor of $\varepsilon$ in the approximation ratio.
-In Section~\ref{sec:decompthm}, we prove the decomposition theorem and finally in Section~\ref{sec:dp}, we describe the dynamic program which allows us to implement the algorithm in polynomial time.
+In Section~\ref{sec: 2approx}, we show how to achieve a 2-approximation algorithm for STAP which returns a structured solution involving up-links with disjoint coverages.
+In Section~\ref{sec:algorithm}, we define a relative greedy algorithm for STAP which achieves an approximation ratio of $1+\ln(2) + \varepsilon$.
+In Section~\ref{sec:restr}, we show that we can restrict our search for solutions to STAP to $\gamma$-restricted ones while only losing a factor of $1 + \varepsilon$ in the approximation ratio.
+In Section~\ref{sec:decompthm}, we prove the decomposition theorem and in Section~\ref{sec:dp}, we describe the dynamic program which allows us to implement our algorithms in polynomial time.
+Finally, in Section 4.6, we show how to modify the relative greedy algorithm using witness sets to achieve an approximation ratio of $1.5+\varepsilon$ and prove Theorem~\ref{th:stap}.